monijaman/CI-CD/README.md

 ## ➡️ Step 8 - Fix IAM Permissions (If Build Fails)

 1. Go to **IAM Console** → **Roles** → Find your CodeBuild role (e.g., `bangla-service-role`)
-2. Add this inline policy:
+2. Add this inline policy:..

 Your CodeBuild role needs write permissions to the bucket to upload files during your build.
 Your bucket policy does not grant write permissions or allow your CodeBuild role explicitly.